 What Is Your Program For Children and Teens?

 We provide peer support groups for children and teens ages 6-18.
+We also offer a young adult support group for ages 19-30.
 We provide no private therapy or counseling.
 Participants of the program meet others who have experienced similar losses because of illness, accident, suicide or homicide.
 Children and teens are grouped together according to age and meet every other week for 90 minutes.
 Children participate in “talking circle” time and also have opportunities to process grief through art, play, sandplay, and games, which all assist in helping them cope with their grief.
 Adult groups for the surviving parent/primary caregiver meet at the same time the children meet.
 All groups are facilitated by trained volunteers and coordinated by the professional staff at Common Ground.

 How Much Does It Cost?